nielsboecker/speedy-recovery/README.md

 [GOSH](https://www.gosh.nhs.uk/) and their digital unit [GOSH DRIVE (Digital Research Informatics and Virtual Environments)](https://www.gosh.nhs.uk/news/latest-press-releases/new-unit-opening-great-ormond-street-hospital-set-revolutionise-how-technology-used-hospitals) are committed to making young patients’ hospital stays as tolerable as possible.
 Inherently, this goal can only be achieved if parents are assured and confident, and hospital staff is well-informed and approachable.

 We aim to use modern technology to help GOSH in their pursuit of their goals and generally explore the potential of patient-centred software in healthcare.
-Therefore, we will develop a web app that serves three different user groups: patient, parent and proviider.
+Therefore, we will develop a web app that serves three different user groups: patient, parent and provider.
 The app will display a calendar that is tailored to the respective user’s needs.

-The project makes use of the cutting-edge healthcare data standard FHIR (Fast Healthcare Interoperability Resources), which is still in its draft phase, but is believed to revolutionise the health IT landscape.
+The project makes use of the cutting-edge healthcare data standard FHIR (Fast Healthcare Interoperability Resources), which has only recently left draft phase, and is believed to revolutionise the health IT landscape.
 The project explores the opportunities of this young, evolving standard, together with the SMART on FHIR technology that builds on top of it.

+Within GOSH DRIVE, this is also the first reported usage of the SMART Sandbox in operation.
+Therefore, this project is also meant as a reference implementation for SMART on FHIR developers looking to implement a web application.

 ## Front-End
 The React client application can be found in the `/speedy-recovery-client` directory.